CppKorea/CppCoreGuidelines/Subsections/In - Introduction.md

 The guidelines aimed at preventing accidents often ban perfectly legal C++.
 However, when there are two ways of expressing an idea and one has shown itself a common source of errors and the other has not, we try to guide programmers towards the latter.

-<a name="SS-non"></a>
-## In.not: Non-aims
+## <a name="SS-non"></a> In.not: Non-aims

 The rules are not intended to be minimal or orthogonal.
-In particular, general rules can be simple, but unenforcable.
+In particular, general rules can be simple, but unenforceable.
 Also, it is often hard to understand the implications of a general rule.
 More specialized rules are often easier to understand and to enforce, but without general rules, they would just be a long list of special cases.
-We provide rules aimed as helping novices as well as rules supporting expert use.
+We provide rules aimed at helping novices as well as rules supporting expert use.
 Some rules can be completely enforced, but others are based on heuristics.

 These rules are not meant to be read serially, like a book.